Caribbean Legion: Costa Rican revolution

 José Figueres Ferrer, a Costa Rican businessman, had been exiled from Costa Rica in 1942 due to his strident criticism of the government.
 He came into contact with the Caribbean Legion in 1947 following the Cayo Confites affair.
 Figueres offered Costa Rica as a base to the Legion against the government of Somoza if the Legion would help him overthrow Teodoro Picado.
 Although the government of Picado was engaged in limited social reform within the country, it did not wish to engage with anti-dictatorial efforts in Central America, and so many of the exiles were opposed to it.
 Costa Rica was also attractive as a base because it bordered Nicaragua, whereas Guatemala did not.

 Arévalo agreed to Figueres' offer, and provided the exiles with the confiscated weapons he had received from Cuba.
 On 1 January 1948 the Costa Rican government annulled a presidential election that had been won by the opposition candidate.
-This provided the Legion with a pretext for an invasion, and the 300-strong Costa Rican army was quickly defeated by the invasion force composed mostly of Nicaraguan exiles, and Figueres was made President.
+This provided the Legion with a justification for an invasion, and the 300-strong Costa Rican army was quickly defeated by the invasion force composed mostly of Nicaraguan exiles, and Figueres was made President until the democratically elected winner of the nullified election was restored.